Non-profit

 Leslie Dach, the chair of Protect our Care, said,

-Additionally, Protect Our Care has been running an advertisement against Montana Republican Senator Steve Daines that criticizes his opposition to the Affordable Care Act in light of the coronavirus pandemic.
+Additionally, Protect Our Care has been running an advertisement against U.S. Senator Steve Daines (R-MT) that criticizes his opposition to the Affordable Care Act in light of the coronavirus pandemic.
 The ad’s narrator says: “Too many Montana families go to sleep at night worried about health care, coverage, costs, now the fear of coronavirus.
 That doesn’t worry Steve Daines.
 He voted to eliminate protections for 425,000 Montanans with preexisting conditions.”
-10
+7

-The group’s opposition to Sen. Daines’ record looks to support the U.S. Senate campaign for Montana governor Steve Bullock (D-MA) who entered the race on March 9.
-11 This comes despite Bullock’s own repeated support for campaign transparency and opposition to dark money being used within political campaigns.
-12
+The group’s opposition to Sen. Daines’ record supported the unsuccessful U.S. Senate campaign of then-Montana governor Steve Bullock (D) who entered the race on March 9.
+8 This comes despite Bullock’s own repeated support for campaign transparency and opposition to dark money being used within political campaigns.
+8

 People